Overview

 Pre-Meeting

-Everything from taking a look at their schedule, reading an analysis of prescribers, to preparing
+The preliminary legwork: From taking a look at their schedule, to reading an analysis of

 -